 How well you communicate with clients and manage their expectations can have a massive effect on whether they remain loyal customers or look to a competitor for future projects.
 Adding a client portal to your tech stack shows clients that you are serious about collaborating with them, listening to their advice, and having a space to share information securely.

-This article will help you quickly compare and evaluate the best project management software with client portals and how each tool stacks up.
+I’ve already covered the best project management software, but in this article I’m looking specifically at the best project management software with client portals and how each tool stacks up.

 Client Portal Project Management Software Comparison Criteria